MahbubAlam231/vim-for-latex/README.md

 `NumbersPeacefully.vim` and `UnmapKeyBindings.vim` are there to disable certain parts of `TeXKeyBindings.vim`.

 The mappings are designed to be easy to remember, just like vim commands.
-As you go over the mappings I hope you will find these are time-saving and easy-to-perform mappings.
+As you go over these mappings I hope you will find that these are time-saving and easy-to-perform mappings.

 These mappings simplify writing not only `.tex` files, but also many other types of files as well.